HareemKH/Feed-Cleanup-Script/README.md

 3. Go to the Console tab.
 4. Paste the script from `feed-cleanup.js` and press Enter.

 The script will begin automating the interaction cleanup process.
+Never run it on a site you do not own.

 ---